Frequently Asked Questions

 I'm under the care of a physician/chiropractor.
 Can I get a massage?
 In most cases, yes.
 Massage is usually an excellent complimentary health care.
 However, it is always advisable to check with your doctor to be sure that massage is right for you.

 I'm pregnant.
 Can I get a massage?
 Yes!
 If you are past your first trimester, there is a treatment created just for you: the Mommy-to-Be Prenatal Massage.
 It is always best to consult your physician prior to treatment to ensure that massage is recommended for your particular pregnancy.

 Will massage help my cold or fever?
 No!
 Massage can make a cold or fever worse.
-Plus, a therapist who doesn't know she has been infected may herself infect dozens of clients.
+Plus, a therapist who doesn't know she has been exposed to a virus may, in turn, infect dozens of clients.
 For your own health, and out of consideration for the health of others, please stay home and recover if you are ill.
 You will not be charged for any appointments cancelled for health reasons.

 When should I NOT get a massage?
 As with any health care modality, certain conditions are contraindicated for massage therapy and other conditions will require a physician's approval.

 Do not get a massage when you have any of the following conditions:

 Any contagious disease (cold, flu, fever, etc), contagious skin diseases (including even small amounts of poison ivy), acute conditions, contagious parasitic infections, first trimester of pregnancy, alcohol intoxication, open wounds

 A physician's written approval is required prior to treatment for:

 Severe heart conditions (including congestive heart failure and atrial fibrillation), current cancers other than skin cancer, surgery in the last 4-6 weeks.
 This policy is for your protection, and is strictly enforced.